 "Nobody Knows" pushes the vibrant, 70s-influenced trajectory of Coffman's previous releases "All to Myself" and "No Coffee," confirming that she's as distinct a pop artist as the Dirty Projectors are quintessential indie.

-Coffman wrote the song in the latter stages of the album's six-year development process, born from a voice memo she recorded while driving on the freeway to the beach.
+Coffman wrote the song in the latter stages of the album's two-year development process, born from a voice memo she recorded while driving on the freeway to the beach.
 It's more thematically somber than what we've heard from her so far, pulling back the curtain on solitude and its accompanying discomfort with near-celebratory glee.

 "I was in some short-term kind of relationship that ended, and I was spending a lot of time by myself," Coffman explains.
 "The chorus is 'Nobody knows how I feel,' but the truth about a song like that is everybody knows how you feel—almost everybody.
 Which doesn't necessarily make it easier, but it's comforting because it doesn't make you feel so alone.
 I guess this is a theme throughout the album in a lot of areas—not exactly knowing how to face the day and face the world, and just being really uncomfortable in the feelings that you're sitting in."

 And sometimes that's OK.
 Maybe it's even a good thing.